minetest/minetest/doc/lua_api.md

 * Must be used after the `size`, `position`, and `anchor` elements (if present).
 * Defines how much space is padded around the formspec if the formspec tries to increase past the size of the screen and coordinates have to be shrunk.
-* For X and Y, 0.0 represents no padding (the formspec can touch the edge of the screen), and 0.5 represents half the screen (which forces the coordinate size to 0).
+* For X and Y, `0.0` represents no padding (the formspec can touch the edge of the screen), and `0.5` represents half the screen (which forces the coordinate size to `0`).
 If negative, the formspec can extend off the edge of the screen.
-* Defaults to [0.05, 0.05].
+* Defaults to `[0.05, 0.05]`.

 ### `no_prepend[]`

 * Must be used after the `size`, `position`, `anchor`, and `padding` elements (if present).
-* Disables player:set_formspec_prepend() from applying to this formspec.
+* Disables `set_formspec_prepend` from applying to this formspec.

 ### `real_coordinates[<bool>]`

-* INFORMATION: Enable it automatically using `formspec_version` version 2 or newer.
+> **Note**: Enable it automatically using formspec version 2 or higher.
 * When set to true, all following formspec elements will use the new coordinate system.
 * If used immediately after `size`, `position`, `anchor`, and `no_prepend` elements (if present), the form size will use the new coordinate system.
-* **Note**: Formspec prepends are not affected by the coordinates in the main form.
+  > **Note**: Formspec prepends are not affected by the coordinates in the main form.
     They must enable it explicitly.
 * For information on converting forms to the new coordinate system, see `Migrating to Real Coordinates`.

 ### `container[<X>,<Y>]`

-* Start of a container block, moves all physical elements in the container by (X, Y).
+* Start of a container block, moves all physical elements in the container by `(X, Y)`.
 * Must have matching `container_end`
 * Containers can be nested, in which case the offsets are added (child containers are relative to parent containers)

 ### `container_end[]`